 "Eastern Michigan University is very excited about adding these new public school academies to its portfolio of schools," said Winborne.
 "We see this as an ideal option for providing a quality education for the youth of Michigan."

-For more information, go to the Charter Schools Office homepage.
+For more information, visit the EMU Charter Schools homepage.